 When receiving a chest pass, you’ll want to step into it just like you would when passing, because if you just stand there waiting for it to come to you, then a defender will come through and steal the ball with ease.
 Always meet the ball.

-For bounce passes, you’ll want to make sure the ball bounces about 60 to 75 percent of the way to your teammate.
+For bounce passes in basketball, you’ll want to make sure the ball bounces about 60 to 75 percent of the way to your teammate.
 If you bounce it too short, there will be a heavy lob that can get picked off with ease by an opponent.
 If it’s too close to your teammate’s feet, he or she will have a harder time controlling it.
 Every one of your bounce passes should reach the chest or stomach of your teammate.

 Building on this, add two balls to the mix.
 This fun drill, that you can do with your teammate, requires one of the two players to perform a bounce pass while the other player simultaneously performs a chest pass.
 Your goal for this drill should be to complete 20 perfect passes.